hminh2027/hminh2027/README.md

-<h2 align="center">🎓 Something about me 🎓</h2>
+<h2 align="center">🎓 Introduction 🎓</h2>
 <br>

-- 🚀 I'm currently working as a **Software Developer** at FPT Software company
+- I'm currently working as a **Software Developer** at FPT Software Company
-- 🥅 2023 Goals: Gain work experience and improve problem-solving skills
-- 💬 Always open to talking about tech-related-stuffs or learning new technology
+- Love clean code, refactoring project structure, and following best practices
-- ⚡ Hobbies: I am a music addict and love playing guitar
+- A book lover 📚, a music addict 🎧, and a translator 📝